-This video knitting tutorial will help you learn how to knit the knit left loop increase (KLL).
-This practically invisible increase is perfect for making symmetrical increases in adjacent stitches.
+The Knit Left Loop increase (KLL) is a practically invisible increase is perfect for making symmetrical increases in adjacent stitches.
 Also known as the raised increase or lifted increase, it is the exact opposite of the knit right loop increase (KRL).
-Because the increase is created by lifting the stitch below, this technique tends to pull a little, but I think it’s worth it for the invisible effect.
+Because the increase is created by lifting the stitch below, this technique tends to pull a little, but it’s worth it for the invisible effect.

 Editor’s Note: Be sure to grab your at the end of this post.
 It’s completely FREE!

 Woolspun, with an exquisite range of neutrals and vivid classic colors, will quickly become your go-to yarn.
 The 12-ply construction means that garments drape beautifully and afghans and warm weather accessories have a cushiony soft bounce to them.
 Sold exclusively at Michaels and LionBrand.com

 Takumi is light in weight with a warm natural touch.
 Bamboo is the ideal material for making knitting needles.
 The finest bamboo is used to manufacture knitting needles with accurate specifications.
 Each knitting needle is polished for smoothness.
 Practical bamboo improves with age, making these special Takumi Bamboo needles a long-lasting addition to your knitting bag.